CianHub/portfolio-v2/README.md

 <li>#FFFFFF</li>
 </ul>

-The goal of the apps design was to keep everything as minimal, while preserving the styled code theme and providing an efficient and functional means of displaying the data for the user.
+The goal of the apps design is to balance the styled code theme and provide an efficient and functional means of displaying the data to the user.

 ## CI/CD